-- Number of meetings attended by the member/total number of meetings eligible to attend as a member. - One meeting was convened in the previous financial year and concluded in the current financial year. - There was one meeting of the relevant committee that was a joint meeting during the year.
+Number of meetings attended by the member/total number of meetings eligible to attend as a member.

+- One meeting was convened in the previous financial year and concluded in the current financial year. - (3) (4) (5) (6) (7) There was one meeting of the relevant committee that was a joint meeting during the year.
 Mr Stevens became Chair of the MGL and MBL Boards on 10 May 2022.
 He ceased to be a member of the Board Audit Committee and Board Risk Committee on 1 June 2022.
+Ms Broadbent ceased to be a member of the Board Risk Committee on 1 June 2022. - Mr Coffey ceased to be a member of the Board Audit Committee and Board Remuneration Committee and became a member of the Board Governance and Compliance Committee on 1 June 2022. - (8) Mr Coleman ceased to be a member of the MGL Board on 28 July 2022. - (9) Ms Hinchliffe ceased to be a member of the Board Risk Committee on 1 June 2022.
+She became a member of the Board Governance and Compliance Committee and Chair of the Board Audit Committee on 28 July 2022. - (10) Ms McGrath became a member of the Board Remuneration Committee on 1 June 2022. - (11) Mr Roche became a member of the Board Audit Committee on 1 June 2022.

-Ms Broadbent ceased to be a member of the Board Risk Committee on 1 June 2022. - Mr Coffey ceased to be a member of the Board Audit Committee and Board Remuneration Committee and became a member of the Board Governance and Compliance Committee - Mr Coleman ceased to be a member of the MGL Board on 28 July 2022. - Ms Hinchliffe ceased to be a member of the Board Risk Committee on 1 June 2022.
-She became a member of the Board Governance and Compliance Committee and Chair of the - Board Audit Committee on 28 July 2022.
-(10) Ms McGrath became a member of the Board Remuneration Committee on 1 June 2022. - (11) Mr Roche became a member of the Board Audit Committee on 1 June 2022. - (12) Ms Wakefield Evans was an apology for a joint meeting of the BAC, BGCC and BRiC - (13) Mr Warne retired from his roles as Chair and Independent Voting Director of the MGL and MBL Boards on 9 May 2022.
+(13) Mr Warne retired from his roles as Chair and Independent Voting Director of the MGL and MBL Boards on 9 May 2022.